FondazioneChipsIT/cvfpu-uvm/README.md

 where <tool> can be `questa`, `xcelium` or `vcs`.

+> **Note:**
+> In the first part of these scripts is performed a git update of the submodules.
+Check the correctness of the remote url in the .gitmodules file

 Some of the testbench utilities (compilation, simulation and regression scripts) use Python.
 Dependencies are listed in `requirements.txt`.

 ### 4.2.
 Compile C++ Reference Model